JuliaLang/julia/doc/src/manual/constructors.md

 ```

 This constructor will be invoked by the syntax `SummedArray(a)`.
 The syntax `new{T,S}` allows
-specifying parameters for the type to be constructed, i.e. this call will return a `SummedArray{T,S}`.
+specifying parameters for the type to be constructed and this call will return a `SummedArray{T,S}`.
-`new{T,S}` can be used in any constructor definition, but for convenience the parameters
+`new{T,S}` can be used in any constructor definition (but recall, for convenience the parameters
-to `new{}` are automatically derived from the type being constructed when possible.
+to `new{}` are automatically derived from the type being constructed when possible).